 The Dining Hall is located in the center of the campus.
 People in units with kitchens may choose to sign up for a full meal plan during their stay, or they can enjoy an occasional meal when desired.
 Please sign up at the Dining Hall one meal prior (earlier, if possible) in advance for occasional meals.

-NEW – reserve meals online at bit.do/fhlmeals.
-Please note that effective June 10 we will no longer have the clip board in the Dining Hall for reservations.
+Reserve meals online at FHLmeals.
+Please note we no longer have the clip board in the Dining Hall for reservations.

 Meals are served at follows: